chimericdream/worldofpannotia.com/src/_base_classes/soulknife.md

       - name: "Mind Blade"
         type: "Su"
         desc: |
           As a move action, a soulknife can create a semisolid blade composed of psychic energy distilled from his own mind.
 The blade is identical in all ways (except visually) to a short sword of a size appropriate for its wielder.
-For instance, a Medium soulknife materializes a Medium mind blade that he can wield as a light weapon, and the blade deals 1d6 points of damage (crit 19-20/&times;2).
+For instance, a Medium soulknife materializes a Medium mind blade that he can wield as a light weapon, and the blade deals {% die_roll 1 6 0 %} points of damage (crit 19-20/&times;2).
 Soulknives who are smaller or larger than Medium create mind blades identical to short swords appropriate for their size, with a corresponding change to the blade's damage.
 The wielder of a mind blade gains the usual benefits to his attack roll and damage roll from a high Strength bonus.

           The blade can be broken (it has hardness 10 and 10 hit points); however, a soulknife can simply create another on his next move action.
 The moment he relinquishes his grip on his blade, it dissipates (unless he intends to throw it; see below).
 A mind blade is considered a magic weapon for the purpose of overcoming damage reduction.